Python1320/vr_asmr_petting/README.md

  5. The program runs in background.
 Look in task manager for status.
  6. In case of trouble run `vr_asmr_petting_console.exe` to see debug output.
 You may also need to set debug to true in `config.json`
  7. Look in [`config.json`](https://github.com/Python1320/vr_asmr_petting/blob/main/src/config.json) for additional settings.
+ 8. The program quits when SteamVR quits

+### What it does NOT do 🛑
+ - Does NOT let you experience ASMR, only give it (unless you pet yourself)
+ - Does NOT automatically activate (you need to enable/disable it it in menu, there is no gesture yet)
+    - Only modulates the volume based on movement
+ - Does NOT include models (Though it's easy to add)
+ - Does not (yet) have a collection of high quality ASMR petting sounds, [please help expand](https://github.com/Python1320/vr_asmr_petting/issues/22)!
+ - Does not (yet) have a guide on how to make your own sound

 ### TODO 📌